morethanthemes/extra_view_modes/README.md

-# Extra View Modes
+# Extra View Modes Recipe

 ## Description

-This module provides a set of extra view modes for content types.
+This recipe provides a set of extra view modes for content types.

-## Requirements

-- Drupal 8.x or higher
-- Node module
-- Taxonomy module

-## Installation
+## Usage

-1. Enable the module on the Extend page (`/admin/modules`).
-2. Go to the content type display settings (`/admin/structure/types/manage/{content_type}/display`).
-3. Enable the desired view modes in the "Custom display settings" fieldset.
+This recipe will automatically install the required modules and configuration.

 ## Configuration

-The module provides the following view modes:
+The recipe provides the following view modes:

 *   Featured Teaser (`mt_featured_teaser`)
 *   Metro Tile (`mt_metro_tile`)